 Certain spaces are designed to enhance our senses immediately once we enter the space.
-The type of construction and materials used are linked to the sound, lighting and temperature of the space.
-This results in the feeling of connectivity between people, spaces and objects, and is achieved through quality of craftmanship in the work.
+The type of construction and materials used are linked to the sound, lighting, and temperature of the space.
+This results in the feeling of connectivity between people, spaces and objects, and is achieved through the quality of craftsmanship in the work.

 The aesthetic experience of an environment is an embracing affair where the ’hearing’, ‘smelling’ and ‘touching’ experience is more valuable than just ‘seeing’.